 In her PhD she elaborated on the »Performative Architectural Photographies – The Relationship between Architecture, Media and Politics in the Work of Hans Scharoun between 1933 and 1939«.
+In October 2025 her PhD was awarded with the Science Award of the Austrian Federal Chamber of Civil Engineers, Section of Architects [Bundessektion Architekt:innen | Arch+Ing].

 From 2018 to 2024 Waltraud P. Indrist held an assistant professorship position at the Institute of Architectural Theory, Art History and Cultural Studies, Graz University of Technology.